margelo/react-native-worklets-core/docs/USAGE.md

 # Usage

-react-native-worklets can be used either as a standalone library to run Worklets on a background context, or as an integration with another third-party library to run code on a custom context.
+react-native-worklets-core can be used either as a standalone library to run Worklets on a background context, or as an integration with another third-party library to run code on a custom context.

 ## Standalone